 \(~\) – Proposal for the Dartmouth AI program, 1956

-This manuscript systematically introduces mathematical principles and computational mechanisms for how memory or empirical knowledge can be developed from observed high-dimensional data.
-The ability to seek parsimony in a seemingly random world is a fundamental characteristic of any intelligence, natural or artificial.
+This manuscript has established that the common and fundamental problem behind intelligence is to learn parsimonious and structured representations of low-dimensional distributions in a high-dimensional space.
+From this perspective, we have systematically introduced mathematical principles and computational mechanisms for how such representations can be learned and developed from observed data as information and knowledge.
+The ability to autonomously seek and discover structure and parsimony in a seemingly random world is a fundamental characteristic of any intelligence, natural or artificial.
 We believe the principles and mechanisms presented in this book are unifying and universal, applicable to both animals and machines.

-We hope this book helps readers fully clarify the mystery surrounding modern practices of artificial deep neural networks by developing a rigorous understanding of their functions and roles in learning (representations of) low-dimensional distributions from high-dimensional data.
+We hope this book helps readers fully clarify the mystery surrounding modern practices of artificial deep neural networks by developing a rigorous understanding of their functions and roles from the perspective of learning structured representations of low-dimensional distributions from high-dimensional data.
 With this understanding, the capabilities and limitations of existing AI models and systems become clear:

-One goal of this book is to help readers establish an objective and systematic understanding of current machine intelligence technologies and to recognize what open problems and challenges remain for further advancement of machine intelligence.
+One goal of this book is to help readers establish an objective and systematic understanding of current machine intelligence technologies and to recognize what open challenges hence opportunities remain for further advancement of machine intelligence.
 In the last chapter, we provide some of our views and projections for the future.

 From the practice of machine intelligence in the past decade, it has become clear that, given sufficient data and computational resources, one can build a large enough model and pre-train it to learn the prior distribution of all the data, say \(p(\vx )\).
 Theoretically, such a large model can memorize almost all existing knowledge about the world that is encoded in data such as 2D images, 3D shapes, dynamical motions, and natural languages.
 As we discussed at the beginning of the book, such a large model plays a role similar to DNA, which life uses to record and pass on knowledge about the world.